 Picking up where Volume I left off, this book starts with the crowning of a new king of England: the then-17-year-old Henry VIII.

-Philosophers such as Thomas Moore emerge as new political and social thoughts are born, and there is an inevitably wide cast of characters surrounding the famed king and his many wives.
-The story follows the rise of his power and the battles with the church, casting light on the plots, conspiracy and intrigue that take place in his later years and following his death.
+Philosophers such as Thomas Moore emerge as new political and social thoughts are born, and an inevitably wide cast of characters surrounds the famed king and his many wives.
+The story follows the rise of his power and the battles with the church, shining light on the plots, conspiracy and intrigue that take place in his later years and following his death.